LibraStack/UnityMvvmToolkit/README.md

 }
 ```

 The next step is to describe the data binding logic.
+To do that, create a `BindableImageWrapper` that inherits the `BindablePropertyElement` abstract class.

 ```csharp
 public class BindableImageWrapper : BindablePropertyElement